 While LLCs are a great business entities on many levels there are some drawbacks for their use in Tennessee.
 Here are some of the disadvantages of LLCs:

 - Tennessee Franchise and Excise Tax.
 Under most circumstances, an LLC must pay both franchise and excise tax every year.
 Both the franchise tax and the excise tax are taxes on the “privilege of doing business in Tennessee.”
 The franchise tax rate is .25% (one quarter percent) of the net worth or the book value, whichever calculation is greater.
-The franchise tax is 6.5% of the net taxable income of the business earned in Tennessee.
+The excise tax is 6.5% of the net taxable income of the business earned in Tennessee.
 Note, however, that there are exceptions to the franchise and excise tax:

 - If 66% of the activities of the LLC are farming or possessing personal residences where at least one member resides on the property.